 I need help with the Pages in my Canvas course.

 Canvas’ Pages feature is a content presentation tool.
 It is essentially a wiki--an easily editable webpage with WYSIWYG (What-You-See-Is-What-You-Get) editing so that you know immediately what you are creating.
 It includes a rich content editor, so you can use it as a place to put course material.
 Here is a Pages video tutorial.

 I want to change or reorganize the menu buttons at left in my Canvas course.

-The navigation menu's buttons cannot be renamed--their names must remain the same.
+The navigation menu's buttons cannot be renamed--the names must remain the same.
 Each button leads to a feature-rich area of your Canvas course: none are just empty spaces or "holding tanks" for content, in other words, there are always tools and features in each area.
 By default, all of these buttons are active for all courses.
-However, it's important to be aware that buttons that link to sections that don't have any content (besides the tools and features native to that area) will be "grayed out", until content is added.
+However, it is important to be aware that buttons that link to sections that do not have any content (besides the tools and features native to that area) will be "grayed out", until content is added.
 For example, if there are no quizzes in the course, the "Quizzes" link will be gray.
 Also, if a teacher hides a navigation button, the students will not be able to see that button at all and the teacher will always see that button, but its text will be gray.